Divers Blog

 DCS Uncertainty and Treatment Delay

 Common symptoms of decompression sickness (DCS) include extreme fatigue, achy joints and confusion.
-There are also numerous uncommon symptoms, however, and these are often associated with lesser-known forms of DCS.
-Because the most common symptoms represent only a partial list of potential complications, gaps in divers’ (and dive professionals’ and doctors’) understanding of DCS are […]
+There are also numerous uncommon symptoms, however, and these are often associated with lesser-known forms of DCS. […]

 Read more →